Faculty

 F. Wendell Miller Professor

-Yu-Hsiang Wu is Associate Professor in the Communication Sciences and Disorders Department at the University of Iowa.
+Yu-Hsiang Wu is Professor in the Communication Sciences and Disorders Department at the University of Iowa.
 His main interest is to improve hearing aid outcomes for older adults by identifying factors that facilitate or prevent hearing success.